lark-parser/lark/docs/how_to_use.md

 '''
 p = Lark(collision_grammar, parser='lalr')
 ```

-If unresolved, these conflicts can result in hard to find and reproduce bugs, since which one gets chosen is arbitrary and potentially changes with each interpreter restart.
+You can install interegular for Lark using `pip install 'lark[interegular]'`.

-Note that this only works when the `lexer` is not `dynamic` or `dynamic_complete`.
+Note 1: Interegular currently only runs when the lexer is `basic` or `contextual`.

+Note 2: Some advanced regex features, such as lookahead and lookbehind, may prevent interegular from detecting existing collisions.

 ### LALR